“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 We don’t typically visit our properties in person, but we do hire a photographer to go out to most of our lots.

-Should I do the due diligence myself or should I offshore it?
+Should I complete my due diligence myself or should I offshore it?

 We recommend that you at least start out doing your due diligence yourself.